cb-molina/cb-molina/README.md

-- 👋 Hi, I’m @cb-molina
-- 👀 I’m interested in computational physics and electronics
-- 🌱 I’m currently learning digital electronics and OOP on C++ and Python
-- 💞️ I’m looking to collaborate on electronics projects!
+Performance Engineer and developer for PV Systems

-- 📫 How to reach me: email me at cbmolina.dev@gmail.com
+Feel free to reach me through: cbmolina.dev@gmail.com

 <!---
 cb-molina/cb-molina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.